 History of Tintagel Castle

-There are some chapters of the Castle’s history that are known for certain though excavations, historical accounts and records.
+There are some chapters of the Castle’s history that we know for certain.
+This knowledge comes from excavations, historical accounts and records.
 There have been many digs on the site over the years.

 In the 1st Century AD, the Romans settled on the site.
 In the 6th Century AD, it was a stronghold for a Celtic king and his court.